· Aditya Raj · .md

 You can observe that the model has returned the value C2 in a list after classifying the point (2, 10).
 Hence, the model is deployed correctly at the specified port number.

-In this article, we have discussed how to manage the entire life cycle of a machine-learning project using MLflow.
+In this article, we explored machine learning lifecycle management using MLflow.
 We created an untrained model, trained it in repetitions, compared the results, and deployed a model.
-We also discussed how to delete a model and change the metadata of a model.

 I suggest that you execute the code in this article on your own system and experiment with the code and MLflow UI to better understand the concepts.
 This will help you easily manage your machine-learning projects.